 Ask them questions that gets them thinking and requires them to tell you their views and ideas.
 Get them to provide a summary of what you have requested.
 If you consistently do this you won’t struggle with being ignored at work or having team members who don’t listen.

-The fifth way to deal with employees who don’t listen is to Ask them to make a decision
+Dealing with employees who don’t listen: Ask them to make a decision

 When you encounter team members who don’t listen or just don’t take in what you are saying, providing them several potential options and ask them to decide on their preferred option and to explain why they have chosen that one.
 You get to frame the potential solutions thereby providing direction, you get their input, and you get their buy in – because they are choosing the solution.
 You kill several birds with one approach.